-Sites at start of the process Site Assessment Reg 14 Sites going into the Reg 16 Submission Draft Community Sports Hub.
-Three sites were put forward by landowners.
-East Devon District Council ranked each site.
-All three went through to public consultation.
-(CSH B, CSH C and CSH W).
-A Heritage Impact Assessment, HIA, was completed on CSH B by EDDC.
-(Appendix 16) Feasibility study was completed on CSH C by EDDC.
-(Appendix 17) CF1 (CSH C) to remain in the NP.
-A clause allowing an alternative suitable site to come forward was added.
+Sites at start of the Site Assessment Reg 14 Sites going into the Reg 16

+process Submission Draft

+Community Sports East Devon District Council CF1 (CSH C) to remain in the NP.
+A clause

+Hub. ranked each site.
+All three allowing an alternative suitable site to

+Three sites were put went through to public come forward was added.

+forward by consultation.
+(CSH B, CSH C

+landowners. and CSH W).

+A Heritage Impact

+Assessment, HIA, was

+completed on CSH B by

+EDDC.
+(Appendix 16)

+Feasibility study was

+completed on CSH C by

+EDDC.
+(Appendix 17)

-Sites at start of the Site Assessment Reg 14 Sites going into the Reg 16 process Submission Draft Economic Sites: Five sites were put forward by landowners.
+Sites at start of the process Site Assessment Reg 14 Sites going into the Reg 16 Submission Draft Five sites were put forward by landowners.
 Three of these sites were also assessed as mixed development sites.
-Stratton and Creber Commercial Marketability Assessment (Appendix 21).
-SC1 - SC5 AECOM Mixed development assessment of MU5, MU6, MU7 (Appendix 18) EC1 (SC5) EC2 (SC1/MU6) EC3 (SC2) withdrawn on examination.
+1.Stratton and Creber Commercial Marketability Assessment (Appendix 21).
+SC1 - SC5 2.
+AECOM Mixed development assessment of MU5, MU6, MU7 (Appendix 18) EC1 (SC5) EC2 (SC1/MU6) EC3 (SC2) withdrawn on examination.
 Mixed Development Sites Eight sites were put forward by landowners.
-AECOM: Five sites (MU1- MU3 and MU7-MU8) were deemed suitable for mixed use with minor constraints.
+AECOM: Five sites (MU1-MU3 and MU7-MU8) were deemed suitable for mixed use with minor constraints.
 MU5 -MU6 with more constraints.
 MU2 withdrawn by owner.
 MU3 as unsuitable.
 (Appendix 18) EM1 (MU5) and EM2 (MU8) withdrawn in light of the EDDC Draft Legal Compliance Assessment and the requirement of master planning and viability work.
 Housing Sites Nine sites were put forward by landowners.
 AECOM: H6, H8 and H9 were deemed suitable.
 H1 and H3 potential with constraints.
 H2, H4, H5 and H7 as unsuitable.
 (Appendix 18) H1 (H3) H2 (H8) H3 (H6)